boots-edu/textbook/source/original/week5.md

   * They both have ages \(although Teacher\.age > Student\.age
 * They also have some differences:
   * Students have a GPA and a gradTerm
-  * Teachers have a department\, office\, list of classes\, and don’t show up on photographic film\.
+  * Teachers have a department\, office\, list of classes\, and don't show up on photographic film\.
 * We encapsulate their commonality in the Users class\, then extend Users to make new classes that express the differences\.

 __Topic: __  __Classes\-Inheritance__

 Using  __Inheritance\,__  we can build complex hierarchies of objects in order to define new types that are a  __type of__  some existing type\.

-So let’s get back to our drawing program\.
+So let's get back to our drawing program\.
 Is there something most of our objects have in common?

 __Topic: __  __Classes\-Inheritance__

 Using  __Inheritance\,__  we can build complex hierarchies of objects in order to define new types that are a  __type of__  some existing type\.

-* So let’s get back to our drawing program\.
+* So let's get back to our drawing program\.
 Is there something most of our objects have in common?
   * All of the drawing objects \(Point\, Line\, Rectangle\, Polygon\) have a Color component\.
   * If we create a class with just a color component\, we could share that definition in all our drawing classes by extending it\.
 * What should we call our new class?